OnGamers: History

+Violation

 After breaching the terms of the social news site reddit by engaging in vote manipulation, the site was banned from the service for a minimum of a year.
 Following the ban, the site experienced a 50% drop in visits, and was 'on the brink of disaster'.

+Rebranding

 In December 2015, onGamers was quietly retired, with the site and all articles redirecting to GameSpot's League of Legends section.
 All online properties were also rebranded as G|League.